BelledonneCommunications/linphone-sdk/README.md

 Some customization are particularly important:

  1. `CMAKE_BUILD_TYPE`: By default it is set to `RelWithDebInfo` to build in release mode keeping the debug information.
 You might want to set it to `Debug` to ease the debugging.
+On Android, use `ASAN` to make a build linking with the Android Adress Sanitizer (https://github.com/google/sanitizers/wiki/AddressSanitizerOnAndroid).
  2. `LINPHONESDK_PLATFORM`: The platform for which you want to build the Linphone SDK.
 It must be one of: `Android`, `IOS`.
  3. `LINPHONESDK_ANDROID_ARCHS`: A comma-separated list of the architectures for which you want to build the Android Linphone SDK for.
  4. `LINPHONESDK_IOS_ARCHS`: Same as `LINPHONESDK_ANDROID_ARCHS` but for an iOS build.